psmorandi/cic_ufrgs/README.md

 # cic_ufrgs
 All my works done at UFRGS as BSc Computer Science student.

-pt-BR (copy and past of an really old webpage):
+pt-BR (copy and past of a really old webpage):

 # TRABALHOS